Causes of Numbness in the Feet

 Sometimes your foot “goes to sleep” as the result of sitting awkwardly or wearing tight shoes.
 This is a temporary condition and in most cases, it resolves itself easily.
 Other causes of numbness in the feet and toes can be problematic as well as dangerous to your health.
 It can often be traced to a nerve damage that causes the feet to stop receiving transmissions from the brain, also known as peripheral neuropathy.
 Another common cause is damage to the circulatory system.
 Blood vessels become constricted and cannot supply the proper amount of blood to the area, causing peripheral artery disease (PAD).
 Diabetes, systemic diseases, vitamin deficiency, and alcoholism also can contribute to this condition.
 Physical conditions, including a herniated disc and spinal stenosis, can lead to numbness in one or both feet.
 Deep vein thrombosis (blood clots), extreme cold, atherosclerosis (a thickening of arterial walls), and Raynaud’s disease may cause numbness in the lower extremities.
 Caution is the byword when numbness, tingling and burning sensations in the feet and toes occur or won’t subside.
 Please consult a podiatrist as soon as possible for a diagnosis and appropriate treatment measures.

 Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
-If you have any concerns that you may be experiencing nerve loss in your feet, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assess your condition and provide you with quality foot and ankle treatment for neuropathy.
+If you have any concerns that you may be experiencing nerve loss in your feet, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assess your condition and provide you with quality foot and ankle treatment for neuropathy.

 What Is Neuropathy?